gabrielchua/RAGxplorer/README.md

 ## Contributing

 Contributions to RAGxplorer are welcome.
-Please read our contributing guidelines for details on our code of conduct and the process for submitting pull requests.
+Please read our [contributing guidelines (WIP)](.github/CONTRIBUTING.md) for details.

-License
+## License

 This project is licensed under the MIT license - see the LICENSE file for details.